SADAT International Defense Consultancy: Training Islamist Jihadists

 Sources state that SADAT is actively training Islamist elements who adhere to an Islamic ideology in Syria and other locations in the Middle East.
 These locations include Somalia and Qatar, where Turkey has established military training centers and formed cooperative partnerships with the host countries' governments.
 Additionally, a QatariLeaks video identifies the Sudanese port city of Suakin as another potential site of SADAT involvement.

 Involvement in Syrian Civil War

 In 2012 Aydınlık newspaper reported that SADAT established several bases in the Istanbul and Marmara region and trained Syrian fighters.
 SADAT transported Syrians in these facilities for training and then Turkey used them in Syria.

 In 2015, the SADAT founder called in an interview for the establishment of autonomous Turkmen and Sunni Arab areas along the Turkish-Syrian borders.

-In 2021, the Turkish mafia boss Sedat Peker accused SADAT of being involved in the arms shipment to the jihadist terrorist organization Al-Nusra Front in Syria.
+In 2021, the Turkish mafia boss Sedat Peker accused SADAT of being involved in the arms shipment to the jihadist organization Al-Nusra Front in Syria.